cpske/ISP/assignment/ku-polls/iteration1.md

 3. Running App with 2 Good Questions
    - we will clone either "main" or "iteration1"
-   - code should include a `db.sqlite3` file containing your questions
+   - after running migrations, we can import your poll questions & choices using:
+     ```
+     python manage.py loaddata data/polls-v1.json
+     ```
    - code runs and shows 2 good questions.
 No trivial questions like "What is your favorite color?" or "What's up?".
    - Penalty for not removing dumb "What's Up?" question.